celaguna/ECE2112_2ECEB_PA4_Laguna_E./README.md

 plt.show()
 ```

+Yes, the chosen track in college, gender, and hometown all show some contribution to the differences in average scores, but not equally.

+Track: The bar chart shows that students in certain tracks (e.g., Instrumentation or Electronics) tend to achieve slightly higher average scores compared to others like Communication.
+This suggests that the track may influence performance, possibly due to curriculum focus or student strengths.

+Gender: The average scores between male and female students are close, with only a small difference observed.
+This indicates that gender does not strongly determine academic performance in this dataset.

+Hometown: There are visible variations in average scores depending on the hometown (Luzon, Visayas, Mindanao).
+Students from certain regions slightly outperform others, which may reflect differences in background preparation or learning environments.

+Among the three factors, Track and Hometown contribute more noticeably to higher average scores, while Gender has minimal effect on overall performance.

 ## Takeaways
 1. import pandas as pd lets us load and process Excel data easily with pandas DataFrames.
 2. import matplotlib.pyplot as plt provides tools for visualizing data with customizable plots.